albar965/albar965.github.io/contact.md

 **Please use either the forum or email to avoid confusion and additional effort.
 Please do not use both.**

-**Provide as much information as possible if you'd like to report a problem.
+**Provide as much information as possible if you'd like to report a problem:**

-A screenshot of the full *Little Navmap* window including title or a flight plan depending on issue might be helpful first.**
+1. A screenshot of the full *Little Navmap* window including title or a flight plan depending on issue might be helpful at first.
+2. Used simulator including version.
+3. The version of *Little Navmap*.
+4. Information about used add-on airports if applicable.

 <br/>